The Essential Vaccines Your Cat Absolutely Needs

 The acute phase lasts from 10 to 14 days while the cat remains contagious for an extra week.

 Then, the virus enters latency in the trigeminal ganglia, nervous ganglia situated behind the eyes and that receive most of the nerves that innervate the face.
 There, the virus is almost undetectable.

-It can reactivate in some special conditions (stress, lactation, medical treatment, immune suppression by the feline leukemia virus (FeLV) or Feline Immunodeficiency Virus (FIV) - read Chapter 6 on Non-Core vaccines in cats).
+It can reactivate in some special conditions (stress, lactation, medical treatment, immune suppression by the feline leukemia virus (FeLV) or the feline immunodeficiency virus (FIV) - read Chapter 6 on con-core vaccines in cats).
 The cat may or may not display the clinical signs, but, anyway, will shed viruses in its environment.

 The respiratory symptoms correspond to a classical rhinitis with sneezing and serous nasal discharge.
-Fever and lack of appetite are the more severe manifestations.
+Fever and lack of appetite are the most severe manifestations.

 The cat may also suffer from eye disorders.
-They are characteristic of feline herpes virus.
+They are characteristic of the feline herpesvirus.